awesomeWM/awesome/docs/17-porting-tips.md

 new features and new syntaxes have been removed.
 A `-` in front of the line correspond to content of the 3.5 `rc.lua` and `+` its replacement in 4.0.

-This document does not cover the new features added in the Awesome 4 `rc.lua`, it only covers the minimal required changes to have a properly behaving config.
+This document does not cover the new features added in the Awesome v4 `rc.lua`, it only covers the minimal required changes to have a properly behaving config.

 To test during the port, we recommend the `Xephyr` X11 server.

-If Awesome4 **is not installed yet**, we recommand to install it in its own prefix to avoid conflicts in case you wish to stay on 3.5 for a little
+If Awesome v4 **is not installed yet**, we recommend to install it in its own prefix to avoid conflicts in case you wish to stay on 3.5 for a little
 longer: